 NAM teaches: the Clovis were one of many civilizations swept away by the Reset, remembered not by name, but by myth.

-The philosopher Plato recorded that Atlantis fell 9,000 years before Solon — a date that points to 11,600 BCE, the very end of the Younger Dryas.
+The philosopher Plato recorded that Atlantis fell 9,000 years before Solon — a date that points to 9,600 BCE (-11,600 years ago) the very end of the Younger Dryas.

 Coincidence?
 NAM sees it as confirmation.
 The “Lost World” remembered as Atlantis was destroyed in the same flood cycle echoed by cultures across the Earth.